What is the UK’s Chagos Islands deal and why has Trump labelled it ‘great stupidity’?

 What is the Chagos deal?

-Last year, Sir Keir agreed a deal to hand over the Chagos Islands to Mauritius, while retaining control of the UK-US military base on Diego Garcia.
+Last year, Sir Keir agreed a deal to hand over the Chagos Islands to Mauritius, while retaining control of the UK-US military base on the island of Diego Garcia.

-In return, the UK has been promised a 99-year lease on the islands, with military use by the US part of the deal, in return for an average annual fee of £101 million in current prices.
-The government estimates this will mean a total cost of £3.4 billion.
+In return, the UK has been promised a 99-year lease on the base, in return for an average annual fee of £101m in current prices.
+The government estimates this will mean a total cost of £3.4bn.

 These islands are currently governed by the UK as the British Indian Ocean Territory (BIOT), and have been in some form since 1814.
 In 1965, the UK and US officially detached the islands from Mauritius for joint defence purposes, creating a separate colony and forcibly removing native Chagossians soon after.